symfony/symfony-docs/http_client.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Sometimes, requests fail because of network issues or temporary server errors.
-Symfony's HttpClient allows to retry failed requests automatically using the
+Symfony's HttpClient allows you to retry failed requests automatically using the
 :ref:`retry_failed option <reference-http-client-retry-failed>`.

 By default, failed requests are retried up to 3 times, with an exponential delay